 If you have twins, or a baby and toddler close in age, a two-seat stroller could be just what you need for getting the kids from A to B. There are three main options: side-by-side, tandem (with front and rear seats), and single-seaters with a toddler seat added.
+You can also get a toddler platform that attaches to the rear of the stroller for a child to stand on.
 We've tested several of each type.

 Video: How we test strollers